The Downward Spiral

 Then all of a sudden we come to a standstill.
 We stop.
 Our spiritual progress (or any type progress for that matter) is halted.

 God’s Word tells us how to handle these “hindering” situations when they happen.
 And no part of the resolution involves giving up, running away, or crawling back into bed for the day.
 In fact, all those reactions are exactly the way the devil wants us to handle all bad things that come are way.
 By retreating, quitting and getting frustrated.

 God created us with a ball of emotions.
 But, He also equipped us with His Word and access to Him to talk to, in moments just like these.
 We can find encouragement to push through in Scripture and we can talk to Him about anything, at anytime.

-So today I ask, what stops your progress on a daily or weekly basis?
+So today I ask, what stops your spiritual progress on a daily or weekly basis?

 Is it your circumstances?
 Something someone says?
 A situation going on at work?
 A personal relationship or lack thereof?
 A negative friend?
 Financial struggles?
 Your health?

 Whatever the case is, remember that everyday life is going to happen to all of us.
 As Christians, God did not promise we wouldn’t have any troubles.
 However, He promised that we would be equipped with the tools to handle our troubles.
 We have everything we need in Him, to face any of life’s challenges.